practicaldsc/practicaldsc.github.io/final-project/index.md

 To both submissions, make sure to tag your partner.
 You don't need to submit your actual `.ipynb` file anywhere. **While your website must be public and you should share it with others, you should _not_ make your code for this project available publicly.**

 {: .warning }
-Remember that you can't use slip days on any part of this project – not on the checkpoint, not on the final PDF submission, and not on the final website link submission.
+Remember that you can't use slip days on the final submission.
 There are a lot of moving parts to this assignment – don't wait until the last minute to try and submit!

 ### Rubric